- 4 tablespoons canola oil, divided

 - 1/2 to 1 cup salsa

 - Flour tortillas, warmed

-- In a Dutch oven, heat 1 tablespoon oil over medium-high.
+- In a Dutch oven, heat 1 tablespoon oil over medium-high heat.
 Add 1 pound of pork; cook and stir until lightly browned.
 Remove and set aside.
 Repeat with remaining meat, adding more oil as needed.
 Return all of the meat to Dutch oven.

-- Sprinkle flour over meat; mix well.
+Sprinkle flour over meat; mix well.
 Add the chilies, cumin, salt, pepper, garlic, cilantro, salsa and broth.
 Cover and simmer until pork is tender and chili reaches desired consistency, about 1-1/2 hours.
-Serve with warmed tortillas.
-Yield: 8 servings.
+Serve with tortillas.

 Freeze option: Place individual portions of cooled chili in freezer containers and freeze.
 To use, partially thaw in refrigerator overnight.
 Heat through in a saucepan, stirring occasionally and adding a little broth if necessary.
 Yield: 8 servings.